jhawcroft/cinsimp-web/GENERAL-TODO.md

 * optimisations:
   * button and field attribute setup often causes multiple rebuilds of each object at load

+* text palette/menu
+* line sizes palette
+* textures palette?  more useful than patterns, these would describe positive+negative undulations in the color
+* possibly an extra color (fill + stroke) could be provided when draw filled is enabled, in concert with an upgraded color palette with separate indication as to the selection (this would keep things relatively simple from a UI and usability perspective)

+* color picker widget for various dialogs & properties

 * Options menu?
 * Core navigation vs browser nav?